 \section{R1-Code-Interpreter}

-Figure~\ref{fig:Example_response} shows a representative example of R1-Code-Interpreter in action.
+Fig.~\ref{fig:Example_response} shows a representative example of R1-Code-Interpreter in action.
 The model iteratively reasons, optionally generates code for execution, and refines its reasoning based on the results, continuing this process until the final answer is produced.
 The Code Interpreter is invoked only when deemed beneficial; otherwise, the model relies on pure textual reasoning.

-The rollout process follows an interleaved, multi-turn framework, where the LLM alternates between generating text and issuing external code queries.
 The system instruction directs the model to enclose code between the natural tokens `\texttt{\`{}\`{}\`{} python}' and `\texttt{\`{}\`{}\`{}}' when execution is needed.
-Upon detecting a code block, the system extracts and executes it via the Code Interpreter, then appends the result—prefixed with the special token `\texttt{Code Execution Results:}'—to the ongoing generation.
-This loop continues until either (1) the maximum of 5 code calls is reached, or (2) the model emits a final answer enclosed between `\texttt{$<<<$}' and `\texttt{$>>>$}'.
+Upon detecting a code block, the system extracts and executes it via the Code Interpreter, then appends the result (prefixed with the special token `\texttt{Code Execution Results:}') to the ongoing generation.
+This loop continues until either (1) the maximum of 8 code calls is reached, or (2) the model emits a final answer enclosed between `\texttt{$<<<$}' and `\texttt{$>>>$}'.

-For the training process, we first synthesize 6.5k multi-turn text/code trajectories for SFT by prompting GPT-4o following with pre-defined formats.
-We then apply GRPO for further optimization, masking code execution outputs during loss and gradient computation to account for the multi-turn structure.

-\textbf{Response format}\quad To train R1-Code-Interpreter, we begin by designing a simple head prompt that guides the initial LLM to follow our predefined structure.
+\textbf{Response format:}\quad To train R1-Code-Interpreter, we begin by designing a simple head prompt that guides the initial LLM to follow our predefined structure.
 As shown in Table~\ref{tab:R1-Code-Interpreter-prompt}, the prompt organizes the output into three iterative parts: reasoning, optional Code Interpreter invocation, and the final answer.
-We avoid imposing content-specific constraints—such as enforcing reflective reasoning or code calls—to preserve the model’s natural learning dynamics during RL.
+We avoid imposing content-specific constraints (e.g., enforcing reflective reasoning or code calls) to preserve the model’s natural learning dynamics during RL.